fluent/cmetrics/README.md

 # CMetrics

+> DISCLAIMER: THIS LIBRARY IS STILL IN ACTIVE DEVELOPMENT

 The [CMetrics](https://github.com/calyptia/cmetrics) project is a standalone C library to create and maintain a context of different sets of metrics such as:

 - Counters